-Can ordinary people protect wild animals in Africa and make a difference?
+Can ordinary people like you and I protect wild animals in Africa and make a difference?

-As a ‘know it all’ engineer, I thought, “How hard can it be to protect wild animals in Africa?
+This ‘all knowing’ engineer, once thought, “How hard can it be to protect wild animals in Africa?
 We’ll just get people together and work things out.”
-Looking back it was like saying, “Just get rid of all atomic weapons!”
-How hard can that be?
+Looking back, it was like saying, “Just get rid of all atomic weapons!
+How hard can it be?”

 Believe me, getting people to pull together is almost impossible.
-You guessed it, too many competing objectives from too many sides; illegal trade syndicates, governments, business, cultures, and yes the conservationists themselves.
-Definitely too tough a climb especially for people like us.
+You guessed it.
+Too many competing objectives from too many angles; illegal trade syndicates, corrupt governments, greedy businesses, humble cultures, and yes even the conservationists themselves.
+Definitely too tough a climb, especially for people like us.

-Fortunately, the light came on for us after a few years of traveling Africa in our old Land Rover.
-By visiting hundreds of wildlife people, Margrit and I discovered how regular people from around the world can protect wild animals in Africa.
+Fortunately, the light came on after a few years of traveling Africa in our old Land Rover.
+By visiting hundreds of wildlife people, we put two and two together.
+Regular people from around the world can protect wild animals in Africa.

-Simply put?
-Help the little people on the front lines protecting one wild animal at a time.
-But where do you start.
-Which people and which ways help the best?
+The Secret?
+Help the little people on the front lines protecting one animal at a time.
+We call them Heroes.

+Heroes make the difference.
 The most effective projects are led by deeply involved people, caring directly for their animals.
 Because most are small they deal with huge obstacles, little funding, and minimal help.
-Yet each protects 10’s to 100’s of animals each year.
+Yet each project protects 10’s to 100’s of animals each year.

 Their focus is always to give every animal the chance to live as free and wild as possible.
 Now you know why we consider them Heroes.
 [Watch the video]